-I like to consider myself a generalist, though I've mainly focused on field investigation and have been consistently pegged by the media as a "ghost" guy.
+I like to consider myself a generalist and educator, though I've mainly focused on field investigation and have been consistently pegged by the media as a "ghost" guy.
 I started a group/network of field investigators in 1989 (the Office of Paranormal Investigations), essentially to take up the slack from the JFK University Graduate Parapsychology Program.

-I have been teaching a local and distance non-academic Parapsychological Studies program through HCH Institute in Lafayette, CA.
+I have been teaching a local and distance non-academic Parapsychological Studies program through HCH Institute in Lafayette, CA since 2005.

-As of January 2012, I am on the Board of Directors of the Rhine Research Center.
-I am on the advisory boards of the Windbridge Institute and the Forever Family Foundation.
+I have been on the advisory boards of the Windbridge Institute and the Forever Family Foundation.

 In the early 80s, I worked as the Public Information and Media Consultant to the ASPR.
 I've been involved in media coverage and TV series and specials over the years, trying to reign in some of the poor (and downright false) information presented about our field.

 Lately, I have been working with others across the country to try to bring some sense of connection between the amateur “paranormal community” and those in the scientific field of parapsychology – which I hope will lead to greater support for the field.

 Encouraged heartily by the late Chuck Honorton, I was a professional magician from the early 80s through the early 90s, when I switched over to mentalism and psychic entertainment (after being pushed to do so by the late Marcello Truzzi) I joined the Psychic Entertainers Association in 1997, and was elected President in 2001 (through 2005), and served on the Board for several more years.
 I serve as the annual meeting planner.
 I have occasionally consulted with others in Parapsychology from my perspective as a magician/mentalist (since 1982) and am always open to working with my colleagues in that capacity.